krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 ### Accessing Nodes

 **Accessing nodes in a linked list is less efficient**.
-As mentioned earlier, any element in an array can be accessed in $O(1)$ time.
-However, in a linked list, the program needs to start from the head node and traverse each node sequentially until it finds the target node.
-That is, accessing the $i$-th node of a linked list requires $i - 1$ iterations, with a time complexity of $O(n)$.
+As previously mentioned, any element in an array can be accessed in $O(1)$ time.
+In contrast, with a linked list, the program involves starting from the head node and sequentially traversing through the nodes until the desired node is found.
+In other words, to access the $i$-th node in a linked list, the program must iterate through $i - 1$ nodes, resulting in a time complexity of $O(n)$.

 ```src
 [file]{linked_list}-[class]{}-[func]{access}